 As an example, the MNO may, for some decomposition use-cases, want to only use certain certified hardware (e.g., with certain security, privacy, energy consumption, other types of quality guarantees) to be used in the fulfilment of RAN or CN operations.
 This additional guidance to use this specified hardware or the quality constraints on the resources may be provided as part of the intent context.

-The MnS consumer should be enabled to indicate the context which should be transmitted to other intent handlers without modification.
+The MnS consumer should be enabled to indicate the context which should be transmitted to other intent handling function without modification.

 4.5.2 Potential requirements

-REQ-Intent_InvarGui-1: The intent driven MnS should include a capability enabling the MnS consumer to indicate the requirements, goals and contexts which the MnS consumer recommends be copied into decomposed intents and transmitted to other intent handlers without modification.
+REQ-Intent_InvarGui-1: The intent driven MnS should include a capability enabling the MnS consumer to indicate the requirements, goals and contexts which the MnS consumer recommends be copied into decomposed intents and transmitted to other intent handling functions without modification.

 4.5.3 Potential solutions